ml6team/aws-promote-code/README.md

 }
 ```

-# 3. Terraform
+# 2. Setup infrastructure
-In this project, we use Terraform to manage our infrastructure because it enables us to define infrastructure as code, ensure consistency, and easily scale our infrastructure.
+In this project, we use **Terraform** to manage our infrastructure because it enables us to define infrastructure as code, ensure consistency, and easily scale our infrastructure.
 With Terraform, we can efficiently manage multiple environments, such as development, staging, and production, with consistent configurations and reproducible deployments, simplifying our infrastructure management across different stages of the project lifecycle.

-## 3.1 Setup Terraform backend
+## 2.1 Setup Terraform backend
 The first step of setting up Terraform, is to create a remote backend for the Terraform-State on the `operations` account.
-This is done by running the following commands from the `terraform/backend` folder:
+This also done with Terraform by running the following commands from the `terraform/backend` folder:
 ```
 terraform init
-terraform apply --var-file ../operations/environment/operations.tfvars
+terraform apply --var-file="../operations/environment/operations.tfvars"
 ```

 After this backend is created, we need to update the backend references inside our modules, as they can only be hardcoded.
-This means updating the `bucket` value in the following files:
+This means updating the `bucket` name in the following files:
 ```
 .
 └── terraform